 Scientists use various scales to determine the strength of an earthquake.
 The Magnitude Scale is an attempt to measure how much energy was released by the earthquake and is the number that most people associate with an example.
-Typically, earthquakes less than a 2.5 Magnitude are not felt, but recorded on seismometers.
-Earthquakes with around a 3.5 Magnitude are felt by many people, and local damage usually begins near a Magnitude of 4.5.
+Typically, earthquakes less than a 2.5 Magnitude are not felt, but are recorded on seismometers.
+Earthquakes with around a 3.0 Magnitude are felt by many people (shallow earthquakes with a magnitude less than 3.0 can be felt), and local damage usually begins near a Magnitude of 4.5.
 Earthquakes with a Magnitude of 6.0 are typically destructive with a major earthquake considered anything above a 7.0 Magnitude.
 The Modified Mercalli Intensity Scale describes how earthquakes "feel" and how much destruction the earthquake causes.
 Many factors determine the intensity of an earthquake at the surface of the earth, such as the depth where the earthquake originates and what kinds of rock and soil are at the surface.
-The Modified Mercalli Intensity Scale has twelve levels designated by Roman numerals.
+The Modified Mercalli Intensity Scale has ten levels designated by Roman numerals.